-References in this report to "we," "us" or the "Company" refer to DFP Healthcare Acquisitions Corp.
+References in this report to "we," "us" or the "Company" refer to The Oncology Institute, Inc. (formerly, DFP Healthcare Acquisitions Corp.)
 References to our "management" or our "management team" refer to our executive officers and directors, and references to the "Sponsor" refer to DFP Sponsor LLC, a Delaware limited liability company.
-References to our "initial shareholders" refer to the Sponsor and the Company's executive officers and independent directors.
+References to our "initial stockholders" refer to the Sponsor and the Company's executive officers and independent directors.